 - Drive up the Poudre Canyon for a Hike - The Poudre Canyon is the quickest way to escape the mundane and lose cell service.
 Be sure to download your map before you head out on your canyon exploration.
 We recommend the Greyrock Mountain hike or check out Hewlett Gulch.

 - The Mishawaka - While you're up in the canyon, stop at The Mishawaka.
 This historic music venue is the perfect place to grab a bite to eat before or after your hike.
 If the weather is nice, ask to be seated on their patio, which juts out above the Poudre River.
+If you want to experience a show, you can buy tickets for Old Crow Medicine Show on Friday or the 20th Anniversary Pickin' on the Poudre on Saturday night.

 - NOCO Distillery Tasting Room - As Larry Olmsted stated in WHISKY ADVOCATE, "If you only get to one tasting room in Fort Collins, make it NOCO Distillery and leave plenty of time."
 Reservations are highly suggested as NOCO Distillery's small tasting room provides an intimate experience, allowing you to learn more about the distilling process.